AnthonyHonstain/dropwizard-interview-questions/README.md

 these are toy solutions created to help practice interviewing (getting interviewed and conducting interviews).
 It is recorded here only for my own records, and it's usefulness for others is not really considered.

-* Binary Tree - check if a binary tree is balanced.
+* `binaryTree` Binary Tree - check if a binary tree is balanced.
   * Solution to CrackingTheCodingInterview problem 4.4 - solution produced on whiteboard under timelimit.
-* Traverse a 2D array counter clockwise
+* `HelloWorldResource.traverseCounterClockWise` Traverse a 2D array counter clockwise
   * Problem encountered in interview loop.
+* `lrucache` Least Recently Used Cache
+  * A toy implementation based on an interview question.
+* `lrucacheV2` Least Recently Used Cache - Show stopping bug
+  * A toy implementation based on an interview question, with a serious flaw.